 Where to Find the Fresh, Dried, or Gluten-Free Ramen Noodles

 One of the best fresh ramen noodles you can find in the US is by Sun Noodles.
 Sun Noodle started in Hawaii and now they have two more manufacturing factories in LA and New Jersey.
 You can find various styles of fresh ramen noodles in the refrigerator section at Japanese grocery stores or some Asian grocery stores.
-Some of the packages come with the prepared seasonings just like the instant ramen.
+Some of the packages come with the prepared seasonings just like instant ramen.

 If you couldn’t find fresh ramen noodles, you can also look for dried ramen noodles.
 HIME Dried Ramen is the brand that I enjoy.
 The noodles are straight and sold packaged in bundles.
 You can find HIME Japanese Ramen Noodles on Amazon too.

-For gluten-free, use these GF ramen noodles
+For gluten-free, use these GF Ramen Noodles.

-Other Chinese-Style Noodles (Chukamen)
+Chinese-Style Noodles (Chukamen)